-The Miromar Outlet is a 700,000 square ft shopping center and one of the largest outlets in Florida.
+The Miromar Outlet is a more than 700,000 square ft big shopping center and one of the largest outlets in Florida.
 There are over 140 shops of all famous brand manufacturers.
 The beautifully landscaped outdoor passages and architecture with fountains and ponds provide a unique shopping experience.
 The many restaurants invite you to take a break from spending money and in the evening, the opportunity to end the day with a good meal.

 Similar is the Gulf Coast Town Center.
 Visitors to the open-air shopping center will find around 105 shops and restaurants.
 The big difference is that you have to walk a bit more here, as many of the shops are housed in a separate building and the total area of nearly 1.3 million square ft are almost twice as large as the Miromar Outlets.
 Located in the south of Fort Myers, it almost connects to Estero.

 A third large shopping center is the Coconut Point Mall.
 Equipped with about 145 stores, there are also department stores and major retailers as well as smaller boutiques and restaurants.
 The Coconut Point Mall is laid out like a small town and is as walk-intensive as the Gulf Coast Town Center.
 Artificially created lakes and bridges also invite you to take a relaxing walk .